Stanford-Online/js-input-samples/videowatch/README.md

 - `VideoWatchTimer.js`: the javascript file that watches the time from the video and counts it up properly, and does logging.
 You should not need to change this.
 - `videowatch.html`: the HTML file that will be iframed into the page.
 You should not need to change this.
 - `videowatch.xml`: the XML used to create the problem within Studio.
 Includes Python for grading.
 You can adjust the grading strictness and the prompt; leave everything else alone.
+- `videowatch_pylib.xml`: If you're using the python library at [https://github.com/Colin-Fredericks/hx-py](https://github.com/Colin-Fredericks/hx-py), use this version of the XML instead.